IgorBuchelnikov/ObservableComputations/README.md

 ## Debugging

-### User code: selectors, predicates, arbitrary expressions, modification handlers, [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) and [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) handlers
+### User code: selectors, predicates, aggregation functions, arbitrary expressions, computation change request handlers, handlers of changes of computation results, [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) and [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) handlers

-Selectors are expressions that are passed as an argument to the following extension methods: Selecting, SelectingMany, Grouping, GroupJoining, Dictionaring, Hashing, Ordering, ThenOrdering, PredicateGroupJoining.
-Predicates are expressions that are passed as an argument to Filtering extension method.
-Arbitrary expressions are expressions that are passed as argument to Computing and Using extension methods.
-Modification handlers was described in the ["Modifying computations"](#Modifying-computations).
-CollectionChanged and PropertyChanged handlers are handlers for [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) and [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) events respectively.
+* Selectors are expressions that are passed as an argument to the following [extension methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods): *Selecting*, *SelectingMany*, *Grouping*, *GroupJoining*, *Dictionaring*, *Hashing*, *Ordering*, *ThenOrdering*, *PredicateGroupJoining*.

+* Predicates are expressions that are passed as an argument to *Filtering* [extension method](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods).

+* Aggregation functions are delegates that are passed as an argument to *Aggregating* [extension method](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods).

+* Arbitrary expressions are expressions that are passed as argument to *Computing* and *Using* [extension methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods).

+* Сomputation change request handlers was described in the ["Modifying computations"](#modifying-computations).

+* Handlers of changes of computation results was described in the ["Modifying computations"](#processing-changes-of-computation-results).

 Here is the code illustrating debugging of arbitrary expressions (other types of code can be debugged by the same way):